 - Child Exploitation Investigations Done in Record Time

-The High Technology Crime Investigation Association's International Conference (HTCIA) & Training Expo is one of the oldest and most respected technology investigation conferences in the world.
+The High Technology Crime Investigation Association's International Conference (HTCIA) & Training Expo is one of the oldest and most respected technology investigation and law enforcement conferences in the world.
 This year, the event will be held in Washington, DC at the historic Omni Shoreham Hotel and will feature an opening keynote from Chief Superintendent Jeff Adam, C/Supt.
 DG Technical Investigation Services for the Royal Canadian Mounted Police (RMCP).

 Conference sessions include a variety of topics including: